Dioriza/Excel-VBA-Automation-Process/README.md

 ### Benefits
 - Apply the data analysis concept **DRY (Don't Repeat Yourself)** to repetitive work within the same data structure.
-- Speed up processing time from minutes to a maximum of **10 seconds**.
+- Speed up processing time from minutes to a maximum of **3 seconds**.
 - Avoid lagging during the **filter → select → delete** process.
+- Implement your repetition task to automation.
 ---

 ### Installation Steps

 1. Download the `.xlam` Add-In file.
-2. Save the file in: 'C:\Users\09NVRXTD\AppData\Roaming\Microsoft\AddIns' the user name is different for each computer
+2. Save the file in:  `C:\Users\09NVRXTD\AppData\Roaming\Microsoft\AddIns` the user name is different for each computer
 > Note: The username (shown here as <span style="color:red">09NVRXTD</span>) will be different on each computer.
 3. Go to the **Microsoft Excel Ribbon**, open the **Developer Tab**, and click **Excel Add-ins**.
 Browse and select the **Automate Data Preparation** file.
 Check **Automation Data Preparation** → click **OK**.
 4. On the **Developer Tab**, click **Visual Basic**, then open **Module 5**.
 Click **Reset** → **Run Sub/UserForm (F5)** → **Save (CTRL + S)**.